minio/docs/source/reference/minio-mc/mc-event-list.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS
+   :required:

-   *Required* The S3 service :ref:`alias <alias>` and bucket to
-   which the command lists event notification.
+   The S3 service :ref:`alias <alias>` and bucket to which the command lists event notification.
    For example:

    .. code-block:: shell

-      mc event add play/mybucket
+      mc event ls play/mybucket ARN...

 .. mc-cmd:: ARN
+   :required:

-   *Required* The :aws-docs:`Amazon Resource Name (ARN)
-   <IAM/latest/UserGuide/reference-arns>` of the bucket resource.
+   The :aws-docs:`Amazon Resource Name (ARN) <IAM/latest/UserGuide/reference-arns>` of the bucket resource.

-   The MinIO server outputs an ARN for each configured notification target at
+   The MinIO server outputs an ARN at startup for each configured notification target.
-   server startup.
-See
-   :ref:`Bucket Notifications <minio-bucket-notifications>` for more
+   See :ref:`Bucket Notifications <minio-bucket-notifications>` for more information.
-   information.

 Global Flags